水龙吟. 似花还似飞花 An Ode to Catkins

 Notes:

-1. Zhang, Zhifu: an official in Hubei who enjoyed writing poems with the same rhyming scheme of Su Shi’s ci poem.
-Su Shi did just the same echoing Zhifu’s ci poems.
+1. Zhang, Zhifu: an official in Hubei who enjoyed writing poems in the same rhyming scheme as Su Shi’s ci poem.
+Su Shi did the same, echoing Zhifu’s ci poems.

 Appreciation:

-Although Dongpo is better known for his heroic poetry, his sentimental ci poems are well received as well, and this is a fairly good example.
-This ci dates back to 1087 when the poet and politician had already had an intention of resigning from the Royal Court after seeing the fierce struggle between the old and the new parties over the New Laws.
+Although Dongpo is better known for his heroic poetry, his sentimental ci poems are also well received; this is a good example.
+This ci dates back to 1087, when the poet and politician had already had an intention of resigning from the Royal Court after witnessing the fierce struggle between the old and the new parties over the New Laws.

-It's also worthwhile to appreciate the format of this ci where Su Shi wrote with the same rhyming scheme and sequence, even using the same rhyming words as in Zhifu’s ci poem.
-Very strict with himself indeed!
-Being recognized as one of the great poets in the gentry class, Su Shi was often challenged for such an intellectual entertainment which was quite popular at his time.
+It's also worth noting the format of this ci, in which Su Shi wrote with the same rhyming scheme and sequence, even using the same rhyming words as in Zhifu’s ci poem.
+He was indeed very strict with himself!
+Recognised as one of the great poets among the gentry class, Su Shi was often challenged to such intellectual entertainment, which was quite popular at his time.
 Su’s poem wins over Zhang’s in many ways.
-I’m attaching a copy of Zhang’s poem for your entertainment if you could read Chinese.
+I’m attaching a copy of Zhang’s poem for your entertainment if you can read Chinese.

 Reference: